reflectoring/reflectoring.github.io/_posts/2018-01-01-consumer-driven-contract-provider-pact-spring.md

 Since Pact creates a mock consumer for us that "replays" all requests from the pact files, it needs to know where to send those requests.
 In the `@BeforeEach` annotated method, we define the target for those requests by calling `PactVerificationContext#setTarget()`.
-This should obviously target the Spring Boot application we started with `@SpringBootTest` so the ports must match.
+This should target the Spring Boot application we started with `@SpringBootTest` so the ports must match.

 `@MockBean` is another standard annotation from Spring Boot that - in our case - replaces the real `UserRepository` with a Mockito mock.
 We do this so that we do not have to initialize the database and any other dependencies